Aperiodic Monotiles

 Other things

-• The Museum of Mathematics and the UK Mathematics Trust held a wonderful worldwide contest to create art or design objects based on aperiodic monotiles.
+- The Museum of Mathematics and the UK Mathematics Trust held a wonderful worldwide contest to create art or design objects based on aperiodic monotiles.
 They published an amazing gallery of the winners and finalists.
+Dave also created a blog which documents all submissions, with lots of additional details by the artists and designers.

 Leave a Reply